Anderson Severino: Chicago White Sox

 On April 12, 2022, Severino was promoted to the major leagues for the first time.
-Severino made his MLB debut on April 14, pitching in relief of José Ruiz against the Seattle Mariners.
+He made his MLB debut on April 14, pitching in relief of José Ruiz against the Seattle Mariners.
 Severino got out of Ruiz's bases loaded jam by striking out Adam Frazier, the first batter he faced.
+In a games during his debut campaign, Severino logged a 6.14 ERA with 9 strikeouts over 7 1/3 innings pitched.
 On September 9, 2022, Severino was designated for assignment.
-He elected free agency on November 10, 2022.
+He cleared waivers and was sent outright to Triple–A Charlotte the next day.
+He elected free agency following the season on November 10.

+Guerreros de Oaxaca

+On November 27, 2023, Severino signed with the Guerreros de Oaxaca of the Mexican League.
+In 20 games (1 start) for Oaxaca in 2024, he struggled to an 0–1 record and 7.56 ERA with 27 strikeouts across 16 2/3 innings pitched.
+Severino was released by the Guerreros on February 11, 2025.

+Acereros de Monclova

+On April 16, 2025, Severino signed with the Acereros de Monclova of the Mexican League.
+He led the team with 43 relief appearances, recording 3-1 record and 2.68 ERA with 46 strikeouts in 37 innings.